No ((n, k, d < 127)) code can violate the quantum Hamming bound: Preliminaries

-be the Hilbert space associated with the quantum system.
-Here, $n$ corresponds to the number of physical qubits and the encoding subspace (codespace) $\mathcal{H}_C$ comprises $k$ logical qubits.
-Vectors in $\mathcal{H}_C$ correspond to logical states.
-The state $\rho$ of the quantum system belongs to $\mathcal{L}(\mathcal{H})$ (linear operators acting on $\mathcal{H}$), with $\rho \geq 0$, $\Tr[\rho ]=1$.
-We consider only binary codes in this work, i.e., codes defined over qubits as opposed to $q$-dimensional systems ($q>2$), for which $\mathcal{H}_C$ would become $\mathbb{C}^{q^k}$.
-Much of theoretical background we present is easily generalizable to the higher-dimensional setting (e.g., see \cref{sec:LXB}), but our numerical results hold only for $q=2$.
+Henceforth, unless otherwise noted, we consider only binary codes in this work, i.e., codes defined over qubits ($q=2$) as opposed to $q$-dimensional systems with $q>2$.
+Much of the theoretical background we present is easily generalizable to the higher-dimensional setting (e.g., see \cref{sec:LXB}), but our numerical results hold only for $q=2$.

 For an arbitrary quantum circuit, let $\mathcal{N}$ be the completely positive, trace-preserving (CPTP) map representing the noise process.
 We may write $\mathcal{N}$ in the Kraus operator sum representation (OSR)~\cite{K83} as

-where the $E_j$ are ``error operators'' corresponding to different possible errors acting on the system of qubits~\cite{knill:1997kx}.
+where $\{E_j\}$ is a set of linearly independent ``error operators'' corresponding to different possible errors acting on the system of qubits~\cite{knill:1997kx}.
 For a system of $n$ qubits, we may represent the $E_j$ in the $n$-qubit Pauli basis, spanned by operators of the form $\prod_{m=1}^n \sigma_m^{i_m}$, where $i_m \in \{x,y,z,0\}$ and $\sigma^0\equiv I$, the identity operator.
-An error of weight $w$ is one in which $i_m \neq 0$ on strictly $w$ of the $n$ sites.
-Consider additive quantum codes (codes derived from orthogonal geometry~\cite{calderbank}), for which different correctable errors map code states to different states:
+An error of weight $w$ is one in which $i_m \neq 0$ on strictly $w$ of the $n$ qubits.
+A detectable error is an error $E_j$ which maps every state in $\mathcal{H}_C$ to a state in $\mathcal{H}_\perp$.
+A correctable error is a detectable error which can be ``undone'' without knowing or destroying the quantum superposition state.
+Formally, a set of errors $\{E_j\}$ is correctable by a code $C$ iff it obeys the Knill-Laflamme condition~\cite{knill:1997kx}:

-Here the set $\{\ket{\bar{\psi}_\alpha}\}$ forms an orthonormal basis for $\mathcal{H}_C$.
-As a consequence of the Knill-Laflamme theorem~\cite{knill:1997kx}, the code is then \emph{nondegenerate}~\cite{calderbank}: the sets of states resulting from the application of correctable error operators on the set of code states are also linearly independent.
-In fact, by a suitable choice of basis for the error operators, the resulting states are orthogonal~\cite{gottesman}, so the code is also \emph{pure}~\cite{calderbank}.
-In general (beyond additive codes), a pure code is nondegenerate but the converse need not be true.